Fisher College of Business – The Ohio State University

 The Ohio State University Max M. Fisher College of Business’s full-time MBA program is located in Gerlach Hall on the university’s main campus in Columbus, Ohio.
 Ohio State Fisher offers a full-time MBA, a part-time MBA for working professionals, and an executive MBA program.
 Hallmarks of the Ohio State Fisher MBA programs include their experiential learning opportunities, intentionally small class sizes, large alumni network, and career placement success.Learn About the MBA Redesign Apply Now

-What is the tuition for Fisher’s MBA program?
+What is the tuition for Fisher’s full-time MBA program?

 The tuition for Fisher’s MBA program is $53,642 per year.
 The total cost of the Fisher MBA program is $75,499 per year; this includes budgeted living expenses.

-What is the average GMAT score for admission to Fisher’s MBA program?
+What is the average GMAT score for admission to Fisher’s full-time MBA program?

 The average GMAT score for the incoming class at Fisher is 676.
 The GMAT middle 80% range is 600 to 740.

-Does the Fisher MBA program accept the GRE?
+Does the Fisher full-time MBA program accept the GRE?

 Yes.
 The Fisher MBA program has accepted the GRE for a few years now.

-What is the average GRE score for admission to Fisher’s MBA program?
+What is the average GRE score for admission to the Fisher full-time MBA program?

 The average GRE score for the incoming class at Fisher is 312.
 The GRE middle 80% range is 299 to 327.

-What is the minimum number of years of work experience required for admission to Fisher’s MBA program?
+What is the minimum number of years of work experience required for admission the Fisher full-time MBA program?

 Fisher does not state a minimum requirement for years of work experience.
 However, it is important for candidates to be aware that they are being considered against other candidates with an average of 5.4 years of experience.

-What is the average number of years of work experience for admission to Fisher’s MBA program? (or, What is the average age of a Fisher MBA student?)
+What is the average number of years of work experience for admission to the Fisher full-time MBA program? (or, What is the average age of a Fisher full-time MBA student?)

 The average number of years of work experience among students in Fisher’s MBA program is 5.4.
 On average, Fisher students are 29 years old.

-What is the average starting salary for graduates of the Fisher MBA program?
+What is the average starting salary for graduates of the Fisher full-time MBA program?